 6. Right to consumer education: Consumer education refers to educate the consumer constantly with regards to their rights.
 In other words, consumers must be aware of the rights they enjoy against the loss they suffer on account of goods and services purchased by them.
 Government has taken several measures to educate the consumers.
 For instance, Ministry of civil supplies publishes a quarterly magazine under the title “Upbhokta Jagran”.
 Doodarshan telecasts programme tittles “Sanrakshan Upbhokta Ka”.

-In addition to this six rights of consumer given by govt. of India, The United Nations organisation also given two rights:
+In addition to this six rights of consumer given by govt. of

 1. Right to Basic Needs: The Basic need means those goods and services which are necessary for the dignified living of people.
 It includes adequate food, clothing, shelter, energy, sanitation, health, care, education and transportation.
 All consumers have the right fulfil these basic needs.